The Notre Dame Cathedral Bees Survived The Fire Which Destroyed The Roof

 The three hives have been on the roof of the Notre Dame Cathedral since 2013, when they were placed there as part of a Paris biodiversity program.

-The Daily Mail said that Géant confirmed that that the bees have started traveling in and out of the hives once again.
+The Daily Mail said that Géant confirmed that the bees have started traveling in and out of the hives once again.
 He said he was so relieved as he had been in limbo since the fire earlier in the week.
-Géant explained that understandably, the firefighters would not let him back into the cathedral to check on the bees because there were still hot spots from the fire.
+Géant explained that, understandably, the firefighters would not let him back into the cathedral to check on the bees because there were still hot spots from the fire.

-A team of firefighters and police are still sitting vigil at the cathedral to jump dive into action if the flames erupt once again.
+A team of firefighters and police are still sitting vigil at the cathedral to jump into action if the flames erupt once again.
 Géant has kept in contact with other beekeeping enthusiasts to say that he will go onto the roof as soon as possible.

 “The policemen and firemen won’t let me go up there.
-I will try again tomorrow.”
+I will try again tomorrow,” he said.